To report a problem regarding streets, roadworks or issues on the transport network or to provide feedback you can:

 • Night work is more dangerous for both road users and workers.

-• Most SCIRT work involves repair of services under the road surface.
+• Most work sites involve repairs to services under the road surface.
 This involves working in trenches, often in unstable ground, with moving plant and equipment.
 It is difficult to light these work spaces adequately at night to make them safe.

 • The infrastructure rebuild is a five-year programme, so the health and quality of life of the road workers is important.
 Just like all of us, they need to get home and see their family and friends each night.